Bulgaria

 Morning: Lectures

-Working days - Fieldwork at the sites (approx. 7-8 hours per day).
+Working days - Fieldwork at the sites (approx. 7-8 hours per day, including travel).

 Guided visit to the Rila Monastery (UNESCO World Heritage Site) -This is the largest and oldest surviving Orthodox monastery in Bulgaria.
 It was established in 10th century by St. Ivan Rilski (St. John of Rila).

-Working days - Fieldwork at the sites (approx. 7-8 hours per day).
+Working days - Fieldwork at the sites (approx. 7-8 hours per day, including travel).

 Time for processing, archiving and reporting.